Wednesday, May 01, 2024

 The first 3 presidents were harshly criticized for their stupid answer by people on both sides of the political aisle.
 Staring with conservative Republican and Trump supporter Elise Stefanik (who first asked the question) - to Lawrence Tribe an arch-liberal constitutional scholar who said that he never thought he would ever agree with Stefanik on anything.
 But he did on this.

-It seems ironic that a woman of Arab decent would give the right answer about antisemitism while a Jewish woman could not.
+It seems ironic that a woman of Arab descent would give the right answer about antisemitism while a Jewish woman could not.
 But I think it is more about ‘lesson learned’ than actually knowing the difference between right and wrong.
 This was indicated by Shafiks hesitation at a follow up question about a tenured Columbia professor of Arab descent who publicly expressed amazement and approval of what Hamas did on October 7th.
 She was asked whether she would fire a teacher expressing a view like that.

 She stumbled over her answer but then answered in the affirmative.
 She stumbled because for a moment - she probably thought his views were a function of his constitutionally protected free speech.